What we do

 New Zealand Red Cross was excited to hear Dick was gifting limited edition prints, titled ‘7 Mins’, to support our November Earthquake Appeal.

 Dick titled, numbered, signed and dated all 25 prints.
 The first, and most valuable, print went up on Trade Me shortly after the quakes and sold for over $2,000!
-Dick has kept the second print for his own collection and the 23 others are being sold by New Zealand Red Cross.
+All the prints up to number 10 as well as number 25 have been sold by New Zealand Red Cross through various events around the country.
+A year on after the quakes, we still have 14 prints left, which we are now selling at the fixed price of $1,000 each.
 All the money raised goes to our November Earthquake Appeal, which is used to support people affected by the quakes.

 ‘7 Mins’ is an adapted version of Dick’s tea towels ‘7 minutes’ produced a few years ago by the Kiwi artist with the instructions to cook a crayfish for "7 minutes like a saveloy".